Scrambled Linear Pseudorandom Number Generators

 \section{Escaping zeroland}

-We show in Figure~\ref{fig:ez} the speed at which the generators hitherto examined ``escape from zeroland''~\cite{PLMILPGBLRM2}: linear engines need some time to get from an initial state with a small number of bit set to one to a state in which the ones are approximately half,\footnote{Famously, the Mersenne Twister requires millions of iterations.} and while scrambling reduces this phenomenon, it is nonetheless detectable.
+We show in Figure~\ref{fig:ez} the speed at which the generators hitherto examined ``escape from zeroland''~\cite{PLMILPGBLRM2}: linear engines need some time to get from an initial state with a small number of bit set to one to a state in which the ones are approximately half (famously, the Mersenne Twister requires millions of iterations), and while scrambling reduces this phenomenon, it is nonetheless detectable.
 The figure shows a measure of escape time given by the ratio of ones in a window of 4 consecutive 64-bit values sliding over the first 1000 generated values, averaged over all possible seeds with exactly one bit set (see~\cite{PLMILPGBLRM2} for a detailed description).
-Table~\ref{tab:ez} condenses Figure~\ref{fig:ez} into the mean and standard deviation of the displayed values.
-Comparing these values with those reported in~\cite{VigFSMXG}, one can observe that \xoroshiro escapes a little faster than \xorshift.